dmccreary/dmccreary/docs/resume.md

 ### My Next Role

-I am looking for a well-funded and rapidly growing company with products that are at the intersection of large-language models and knowledge graphs.
-This area has huge growth opportunities and I have strong leadership skills in these technologies.
+Dan is looking for a well-funded and rapidly growing company with products that are at the intersection of large-language models and enterprise knowledge graphs.
+Dan believes this is a huge growth area and he has strong leadership skills in these technologies.

 ### About Me

-I am a seasoned **Solution Architect** with a profound background in **Knowledge Representation for AI**.
-I have extensive experience in building the world’s largest **Enterprise Knowledge Graphs** for integrated member, customer, provider and patient records.
-I am passionate about helping organizations create precise, scalable models above tens of billions of vertices.
+Dan is a seasoned **Solution Architect** with a profound background in **Knowledge Representation for AI**.
+Dan has extensive experience in building the world’s largest **Enterprise Knowledge Graphs** for integrated member, customer, provider and patient records.
+Dan is passionate about helping organizations create precise, scalable models above tens of billions of vertices.
 My personal mission is to assist individuals and organizations in performing objective solution architecture analysis through the art of **storytelling**.

-I have a unique skill.
-I can **visualize how data moves** through hardware, through networks, through databases, and through applications.
-I can see data movement from the chip level all the way through application stacks.
-This visual thinking skill allows me to quickly understand the fitness of knowledge representations to business problems.
+Dan has a unique skill.
+He can clearly **visualize how data moves** through hardware, through networks, through databases, and through software applications.
+Dan can "see" data movement from the lowest chip level all the way up through complex application stacks.
+This visual thinking skill allows him to quickly understand the fitness of knowledge representations to business problems.
-The ability to see entire systems at work give me a unique perspective on problem solving.
+The ability to see entire systems at work gives Dan a unique [Systems Thinking](https://dmccreary.github.io/graph-systems-thinking/) perspective on problem solving and architecture tradeoff analysis.

 ### Experience